-Earning Per Share – Definition, Calculation, Basic EPS, Diluted EPS
+Earning Per Share – Definition, Calculation, Basic EPS, Diluted

 Earning Per Share – Earnings of a company mean nothing but the net profit after taxes and minority interest and EPS means Earnings per share available to the equity share holders of the company for each share held after all other external stakeholders have been paid/accounted for.